usnistgov/oscal-xproc3/schema-field-tests/readme.md

 As it bears on certain distinguishable operations, 'validation state' might also be distinguished:

-- legibility - syntax okay and ordered enough for a lossless conversion
+- **legibility** - syntax okay and ordered enough for a lossless conversion
-- intelligibility - datatypes are lexically correct and everything casts into types as defined
+- **intelligibility** - (presumes legibility) datatypes are lexically correct and everything casts into types as defined
-- completeness - all model-based rules are followed and no required data fields or structures are missing
+- **completeness** - (presumes legibility) all model-based rules are followed and no required data fields or structures are missing
+  - "valid" conventionally (above) is a combination of intelligible and complete
-- harmonization - constraints are all followed - these can be arbitrary, e.g. enumerated-value (datatype) or cross-referencing constraints
+- **harmonization** - (often entails 'valid' i.e. completeness + intelligibility) constraints are all followed - these can be arbitrary, e.g. enumerated-value (datatype) or cross-referencing constraints
+  - "disordered" or "variant" instances may be valid, but they are not harmonized - while variant instances may be harmonized with other variant instances.

 Especially the last category overlaps with system-level, not trans-systemic constraints, including best practices and other rules not fully formalized or enforced.